Skip to content

 An Anchorage Police Department sign is seen outside an APD facility on a clear winter day in Anchorage, Alaska.
 (Anchorage Police Department via Facebook)

-Anchorage police shut down certain servers and cut vendor access after learning a third-party service provider used during a software upgrade was hit by a cybersecurity incident, officials said.
+Anchorage police shut down certain servers and cut off vendor access after learning a third-party service provider involved in a planned software upgrade was targeted in a cyberattack, officials said.

-The municipality’s IT department shut down the relevant APD servers, disabled vendor and third-party access, and oversaw the deletion and removal of remaining APD data from the third-party provider’s servers, APD said.
-APD and the Municipality of Anchorage did not immediately respond to questions seeking the name of the vendor and third-party service provider and whether any public services were affected.
+Municipal IT shut down the relevant APD servers, disabled the vendor and all third-party service provider access, and oversaw the deletion and removal of remaining APD data from the third-party provider’s servers, the department said.
+APD said it also alerted employees to watch for suspicious activity.

 Chip in once